Hey, I'm Greg

 Here's me in a nut{}

-PhD in Cybersecurity, Urban Science & Infrastructure Management from MIT
+• PhD in Cybersecurity from MIT

-- Postdoc in Cyber Risk at Stanford
+• Postdoc in Cyber Risk at Stanford

-- Forbes 30 Under 30 in Enterprise Technology
+• Forbes 30 Under 30 in Enterprise Technology

-- Former Accenture Executive in Smart Cities
+• Former Accenture Strategy Executive

 About Me